raphsutti/notes/dev/javascript/kata/alphabetToNumbers.md

 Should return "20 8 5 19 21 14 19 5 20 19 5 20 19 1 20 20 23 5 12 22 5 15 3 12 15 3 11" (as a string)

+## Solution

+Use `charCodeAt` to return ASCII number and work out number of the alphabet by offsetting to a value

+Use `map` to tranform all item in the array to the number

+Use `filter` to only return alphabetical letters in the array

+Use `join` to join the array into a string separated by white space

 ```typescript
 const alphabetPosition = (text: string) => {
   if (text === "") {